Fordson: Importation and production in Ireland, England, and the Soviet Union

-As described earlier, because the Fordson was born in 1916, its production site choices and export/import were shaped by the Allied war effort for World War I. Almost all of the first tractors went to the U.K. during 1917.
+As described earlier, because the Fordson was born in 1916, its production site choices and export/import were shaped by the Allied war effort for World War I. Almost all of the first tractors went to the U.K. in 1917.
 In 1918 and 1919, sales spread to Canada and the U.S., and U.K. production began in pre-independence Ireland.

 Ford signed a contract for a large consignment of Fordson tractors to the Soviet Union in 1919, which soon became the largest customer of the company.
 From 1921 until 1927, the Soviet Union imported over 25,000 Fordsons.
-These inexpensive and robust tractors became the major enticement for Soviet peasants towards collectivisation and were often seen on Soviet posters and paintings during the era, such as in The First Tractor.
-As also happened with Ford cars and trucks imported in the early 1920s, the Soviets immediately began their own domestic production of replacement parts and of clones.
+These inexpensive and robust tractors became the major enticement for Soviet peasants towards collectivization and were often seen on Soviet posters and paintings during the era, such as in The First Tractor.
+As also happened with Ford cars and trucks imported in the early 1920s, the Soviets immediately began their domestic production of replacement parts and clones.
 In 1924, the Leningrad plant "Red Putilovite" (Красный Путиловец) started the production of Fordson-Putilovets tractors (Фордзон-путиловец).
 During the 1920s, the Soviet versions had a reputation for insufficient quality.
 Much of this was because the metallurgy and heat treatment were wrong.
 For example, no matter how perfectly one machines a shaft or gear, it will fail early if the hardness is wrong.
 As Soviet industrialization progressed in the 1930s, the worst of the quality problems were solved.

 By mid-1918, more than 6,000 Fordson tractors, all U.S.-built, were in use in Britain, Canada, and the United States.
 After World War I ended, production began in Cork, Ireland, in parallel with U.S. production.
-Fordson tractors quickly shaped the U.S. tractor market, and held over 70% of the market in earlier years.
+Fordson tractors quickly shaped the U.S. tractor market and held over 70% of the market in earlier years.